Setup public and private keys for use with Adobe I/O

 Navigate to AEM > Tools > Security > Users and edit the user the private key is to be associated with.

 AEM > Tools > Security > Users > Edit user

-If prompted to Create KeyStore, do so.
-This Keystore will exist only in AEM and is NOT the keystore created via openssl.
+If prompted to create a keystore, do so.
+This keystore will exist only in AEM and is NOT the keystore created via openssl.
 The password can be anything and does not have to be the same as the password used in the openssl command.